-All state primary pupils in England sit National Curriculum Tests at the end of Key Stage 1 (Year 2) and Key Stage 2 (Year 6).
+All state primary pupils in England sit National Curriculum Tests at the end of Key Stage 2 (Year 6).
 This is part of the National Curriculum and aids us in monitoring progress.
-National Curriculum Tests take place in Year 2 (at the end of infants) throughout May.
-Each child is teacher-assessed in reading, writing (including spelling and handwriting), mathematics (including number, shape, space and measurement) and science.
-The National Curriculum test results are used by teachers as evidence for their assessment.

 Year 6 children take tests in Grammar, Punctuation and Spelling; Reading and Mathematics on set dates in mid-May.
-Test results are then submitted to the school's local authority and to parents by the end of the summer term, alongside a Teacher Assessment judgement for Writing.
+Test results are then submitted to the school's local authority and to parents by the end of the summer term, alongside a Teacher Assessment judgement for Writing and Science.
 Assessments are reported to parents at the end of the year alongside their End-of-Year reports.

-In Year 1 pupils also take the Phonics check and in Year 4 pupils also sit the Multiplication checker.
+In Year 1, pupils also take the Phonics check and in Year 4 pupils sit the Multiplication checker.
 Both of these assessments are reported to parents and shared as part of our statutory assessment results.